Skip to content

 LevelDescription

-fullCan use all our tools, search our memory, delegate tasks.
+fullCan use our tools, search our memory, and (with allowBrain) delegate to our Brain.

 readCan search our memory only.
 No tool execution.

-The allowBrain flag is separate — it controls whether a peer can delegate tasks to our Brain (which costs LLM tokens).
+• allowBrain is separate (default false) — it controls whether a peer can delegate to our Brain (LLM cost), off even for full-trust peers unless explicitly set.

 Security